 Google adjusted the algorithm to target sites using black hat tactics such as those used by e-commerce site DecorMyEyes.

 Company admit that they now use social signals in their ranking algorithm.
+Prior to this virtually all social media links were somewhat discounted in terms of pure SEO value because they were (almost always) no-follow.

 Search visitors could now preview landing pages whilst still on SERPs.